tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 path1: /publishingapis.html
 ---

 There are many different tools for creating documentation, and there’s no clear industry standard in this space.
 Different tools may better suit different environments, skill sets, and products.
-On this page, I've listed as many authoring tools as I can find that are related to the developer documentation space.
+On this page, I've listed the most common authoring tools related to the developer documentation space.

 * TOC
 {:toc}

 ## Readme.io {#readmeio}

 [Readme.io](http://readme.io) is an online hosted option for docs that offers one of the most robust, full-featured interfaces for developer docs available.
-If you consider how much time it requires to build, maintain, and troubleshoot your own website, it makes sense to consider an existing third-party platform where someone has already built all of this out for you.
+If you consider how much time it requires to build, maintain, and troubleshoot your own website, it makes sense to consider an existing third-party platform where someone has already built all of this out.

 To explore Readme.io: